Latest Mac release is live · Download

 03

-By tomorrow morning, their brief is ready.
+By tomorrow morning, your daily brief is ready.
 Follow-ups are tracked.
 Research is sourced.
-You review the work — they did the hours.
+You review the work before anything important goes out.

 Early access feedback

-What early users say after their Intern's first week on the job.
+What early users say after their first week trying Intern.

 It feels less like using software and more like having someone already carrying context for me.
 The Morning Brief alone changed my mornings.